JacobCWBillings/PublicSphereTech/README.md

   ##### &nbsp; &nbsp; Step 1.2.6: Create front-end-interface for visual analytics

 ### Milestone 2: AI assisted Proposal Generation and Review
+Whereas integration of CHSI into the PST's distributed I/O system affords one use case  into how data analytics of unstructured text; the long term goal of PST is to enable gubanatorial policies to emerge from large-scale conversations.
+Towards this
+By targeting this community, Milestone 2 aims to drive adoption of the previously constructed I/O systems foundations, built atop OriginTrail and SingularityNet.

 Grant proposals can be laborious to write and to review.
 Current best practices make explicit the proposal draft format, and the proposal review criteria, to assist authors and reviewers in communicating linchpin features of the proposal's significance and design.
 None-the-less, key ideas may be lost in the communication process, making the time to draft and review proposals lost to all involved parties.